-Greenpeace ranked these top Canadian polluters based on branded items identified during shore and beach cleanups, as part of the global Break Free from Plastic movement.
-These beach cleanups took place in cities across Canada, including Halifax, Toronto, Montreal, and Vancouver.
+Greenpeace ranked these top polluters based on branded items found at beach cleanups.
+These cleanups are work with global Break Free from Plastic movement.
+For instance, beach cleanups took place in Halifax, Toronto, Montreal, and Vancouver.

-Greenpeace Canada comprised a top 10 list of most collected pieces of plastic waste in Canada.
-The list includes food wrappers, cigarette filters, bags, and packaging.
-Ranking in 4th place were plastic straws.
-This list doesn’t surprise us at OkStraw Paper Straws, since so many North Americans use plastic straws.
-In the US alone, people use 500 million straws every day.
+Greenpeace Canada composed a list of Canadian plastic waste.
+The list monitors which litter is found most.
+It includes food wrappers, cigarette filters, and bags.
+Ranking in 4th place are plastic straws.
+This list doesn’t surprise us though.
+At OkStraw Paper Straws, we know American’s contribute to being top plastic polluters as well.

 Where’s the Corporate Responsibility?